notvcto/notvcto.github.io/content/blog/zero-announcement.md

 to document where reasoning currently lives before we touch anything.
 Then dataset construction.
 Then the self-play loop.

-If you compete in CTFs and want to help evaluate early outputs, my Discord server is where that'll happen.
+If you compete in CTFs and want to help evaluate early outputs, my [Discord](https://discord.gg/Ht5ehR8Wpu) is where that'll happen.
 Credit in the model card for everyone who contributes.

 This took about two hours to go from "I'm sick of AI that hedges" to a full research spec.
 That's either a good sign or a warning sign.
 Probably both.